sindresorhus/url-parse-lax/readme.md

 ## Related

-- [url-format-lax](https://github.com/sindresorhus/url-format-lax) - Lax `url.format()` that formats a hostname and port into IPv6-compatible socket form of `hostname:port`
+- [url-format-lax](https://github.com/sindresorhus/url-format-lax) - Formats a hostname and port into IPv6-compatible socket form of `hostname:port`